espocrm/documentation/docs/extensions/outlook-integration/calendar.md

 * Meetings, Calls, custom entities of Event type can be synced from EspoCRM to Outlook.
 * Attendees are synced from Outlook to EspoCRM as Contacts, Leads, and Users.

+Three modes of sync are supported:

+* Outlook to EspoC
+* Espo to Outlook
+* Both

 Limitations:

 * Attendees are not synced from EspoCRM to Outlook.
 * Outlook recurring activities are not synced to EspoCRM.
 * *Description* field is not synced back from Outlook to Espo if an event was created in Espo.

-Three modes of sync are supported:

-* Outlook to EspoCRM
-* EspoCRM to Outlook
-* Both
+* Events created in Espo won't be removed in Espo on removal in Outlook.
+A measure to overcome a bug in Outlook that could cause unwanted event removals.

 ## Setting up for users